RGB Docs

 Contract Implementation in RGB

 We have finally arrived at describing how an RGB contract is actually defined and implemented.
-In addition to Genesis, which we have discussed earlier, the definition of a contract in RGB ecosystem is realized by 2 + 1 independent and complementary components:
+In addition to , which we have discussed , the definition of a in the RGB ecosystem is realized by two independent plus a third complementary one:

-• Schema which represent the data file containing the fundamental contract declarations, possible states and operations constituting its business logic.
+• which represents the data file containing the fundamental contract declarations, possible states and operations constituting its .

-• Interface which contains the instruction to parse the contract and shows state data to users and wallet interface.
+• which contains the instruction to parse the contract and to expose state data to users and wallet interface.

-• Interface Implementation is a third complementary component which is responsible to bridge the latter two together.
+• is a third complementary component that is responsible for bridging the previous two together.

-At this regard, it is important to point out that each one of this component can be freely and independently developed by different persons, provided that they respect the RGB consensus regarding the validation of client-side data and strict types formats.
-This represent a notable feature of RGB ecosystem which allows an even higher degree of competition among different components of the contract itself.
+In this regard, it is important to point out that each one of these components can be freely and independently developed by different parties, provided that they respect the RGB consensus rules.
+This represents a notable feature of the RGB ecosystem which allows an even higher degree of separation and decentralization among the building process of the different components of the contract itself.

 In the picture below a general scheme of all the components together with a summary explanation is reported.
-In addition to this, the creation of a compiled Genesis with suitable procedures derived from the 3 components just described complete the issuance phase of a contract, which become then fully operational to users.
+In addition to this, the creation of a compiled Genesis with suitable procedures derived from the 3 components just described completes the issuance phase of a contract, which becomes then fully operational to users.

 Genesis